Karobben/Seq-view/README.md

 # For fastq viewer

-There have 3 function for fastq view:
+There have 3 functions for the fastq view:

 1: print the fastq with Seq and scores (normal view):